Blendify/blender-manual/trunk/blender_docs/manual/editors/uv_image/layout_management.rst

 .. figure:: /images/UV-Editing-Mesh-panel.jpg

-The Mesh panel (shown to the right) lists the UV Texture maps created for this mesh, and allows you to create New ones as placeholders for future unwrapping operations.
+The Mesh panel lists the UV Texture maps created for this mesh, and allows you to create New ones as placeholders for future unwrapping operations.

 Click the *+* button to add a new UV texture,